AllLife offers optional permanent disability cover as an additional benefit on our Advantage Life Insurance policies.

-A viral load test is a blood test that measures the amount of HIV virus in a drop of blood.
-It can range from undetectable to above a million copies/ml.
+A viral load test is a blood test that measures the amount of HIV in a drop of blood.
+It can range from undetectable to more than a million copies/ml.

 What is a CD4+ count test?

 A CD4+ count test is a blood test to evaluate the strength of the immune system in people who have been diagnosed with HIV.
-CD4+ cells are a type of white blood cell (a key part of the immune system).
+CD4+ cells are a type of white blood cell, and a key part of the immune system.
 Results can range from 0 – 2 000 cells/mm3.
 Having a CD4+ count of fewer than 200 cells/mm3 is defined as having AIDS.

 Is my HIV status confidential?

 Yes.
 AllLife keeps all your personal information confidential and only uses it for pricing and adherence purposes.
 Your HIV status is not shared with the Association for Savings and Investment South Africa (ASISA).

 Does AllLife provide cover to people living with AIDS?

 No. AllLife cannot provide cover to people who have AIDS at the application stage.
 Should the successful initiation of antiretroviral therapy (ART) result in an improvement in CD4+ count or disease status, cover may then be provided.
 After policy inception, the only requirement is that the life insured remains adherent to appropriate monitoring and treatment.